Maryland Closing Costs for Buyer

 *Real Estate Broker Fees*

-You may, however, be charged a flat fee to the brokerage.
-This fee can vary and be anywhere from $250 to $500.
-This fee reimburses the real estate company for all the administrative costs involved in your home purchase.
+You may also be charged a flat fee to the brokerage.
+This fee can vary and be anywhere from approximately $250 to $600.
+This fee reimburses the real estate company for all the administrative costs involved in your home purchase and is typically not negotiable.

 *“Other” Closing Costs*